Otorhinolaryngology-Head & Neck Surgery

 Education and Training

 Dr. Taylor graduated cum laude from Harvard College in 1991 where he was Senior Class President, Varsity Football player and received the Francis Burr Award for character, leadership, and athletic ability.
 He then graduated from Harvard Medical School in 1995 receiving his MD and was selected as graduation class speaker.
 During medical school he also served as academic advisor and counselor for Harvard College pre-med students.

 Following medical school, Dr. Taylor spent 6 years at the University of Michigan completing his residency in Otolaryngology- Head & Neck Surgery.
 While at the University of Michigan, he spent a year developing novel techniques in head and neck cancer surgery, as well as developed and studied Quality of Life instruments among head and neck cancer patients.
 Dr. Taylor also received his Master from the University of Michigan School of Public Health in 1999.

-Rodney J Taylor MD, MSPH is an associate professor in the Department of Otorhinolaryngology- Head & Neck Surgery at the University of Maryland of School of Medicine (UMSOM).
+Rodney J Taylor MD, MSPH became Chair of the Department of Otorhinolaryngology- Head & Neck Surgery at the University of Maryland of School of Medicine (UMSOM) in September, 2019.
 Dr. Taylor is the Director of General Otorhinolaryngology at UMSOM and the Chief of Otolaryngology at the Veteran’s Administration Medical Center at Baltimore.
 He joined the faculty of the Department of Otorhinolaryngology in 2001.
 His clinical practice includes comprehensive management of patients with head and neck cancer as well as skull base and sinus disease.
 Additionally, he has expertise in endocrine surgery, sleep apnea, and robotic surgery.
 Dr. Taylor has been recognized by national, regional and local organizations as one of 'America’s Top Otolaryngologists.'

 Head and Neck Surgical Oncology, Rhinology and Sinus disease, Endocrine Surgery (thyroid and parathyroid), Sleep apnea, Robotic Surgery